 It will identify knowledge and communication support elements that prepare and help users make effective use of content assets.
 This will lead to better content outcomes, as they are created “on purpose, by design” to achieve specific business purposes.

-Conduct regular Content Health Check
+Conduct regular Content Health Checks

 Key to any process-based system is the principle of continuous improvement based on good feedback.
 Systems require regular check-ups and external evaluations to verify the health and readiness for their tasks.